inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 :msg:`EthernetIIFrame`, :msg:`EtherFrameWithLlc` and
 :msg:`EtherFrameWithSNAP`.
-They all class from :msg:`EtherFrame` which only represents the basic MAC frame with source and destination addresses. :ned:`EtherMac` only deals with :msg:`EtherFrame`’s, and does not care about the specific subclass.
+They all class from :msg:`EtherFrame` which only represents the basic MAC frame with source and destination addresses. :ned:`EthernetCsmaMac` only deals with :msg:`EtherFrame`’s, and does not care about the specific subclass.

 Ethernet frames carry data packets as encapsulated cMessage objects.